Fintech Law & Cryptocurrency Law

 Blockchain technology itself is advancing in major financial services institutions such as banks and insurance companies, and the regulatory implications cross over a broad area of law.

-In addition, crypto assets are soon to be deemed “financial products” under the applicable financial services regulations imposing potential licensing obligations on those who work in the cryptocurrency investment space.
+In addition, crypto assets are deemed “financial products” under the applicable financial services regulations, imposing potential licensing obligations on those who work in the cryptocurrency investment space.

 Caveat’s Fintech and Crypto Law team is multi-disciplinary, and includes financial services, tax and technology law experts, which enables us to provide appropriate advice to cryptocurrency brokers, advisors, exchanges and platforms in this developing landscape.